3x1t-5tyl3/exitian-expert/README.md

+# Exitian: Expert

-# Exitian: Expert is a modpack revolving around tech based expertise in modded minecraft.
+Exitian Expert is a modpack revolving around tech based expertise in modded minecraft.

-!WIP!
+# !WIP!
+This pack is not for open testing.
+The github is here for debugging/working on the pack